 Pip contains two gold-plated sensors which the user grasps between the thumb and forefinger.
 The device detects the rise and fall of stress, and feeds data into an app at the rate of 8 times per second.
 There are a number of apps you can connect to – which provide a platform for stress-easing exercises.

-Released earlier this year, Garmin Vivosmart 3 takes across all the features of its predecessors (apart from GPS), but adds more sophisticated fitness tracking tools such as VO2 max and fitness age, all day stress tracking, and the ability to count reps and sets in the gym.
+Garmin Vivosmart 3 is a fully featured fitness tracker that takes across all the features of its predecessors (apart from GPS), and throws in a few more sophisticated fitness tracking tools such as VO2 max and fitness age, all day stress tracking, and the ability to count reps and sets in the gym.

 Thanks to Garmin Elevate wrist heart rate technology, you still get 24/7 heart rate monitoring, and the wearable automatically tracks activity including steps, floors climbed, calories burned, intensity minutes, sleep and more.
 It also features smart notifications to keep you connected while on the go.